chotchki/feophant/README.md

 **Path to 0.12**

+Ensure data about table structures is thread safe in the face of excessive Arc usage.

+**Path to 0.13**

 Did some reading on how the buffer manager works and my implementation seems to be firmly in the right direction.
 Take that knowledge and implement persistence

 **1.0 Release Criteria**